-Before every meeting, create an agenda outlining the topics of discussion.
+Before every meeting, create an agenda outlining the points to be discussed.
 Taking a few minutes to do this for each meeting makes a big difference in the outcome of your meetings.
 It helps you stay on track and constantly reminds you throughout the meeting about what the objective is.

 There’s a cool startup called Pinstriped that promises to create software that makes creating, and sticking to, meeting objectives easy.
 They also have a great tagline that we should all burn into our memory…

 If you know of any software similar to this, definitely let everyone know about it in the comments.
 I have yet to find a good solution that is affordable and available.

 2. Set an end time and stick to it

 Creating a meeting agenda beforehand will help you determine the amount of time to allot for it.
 When you set a staff meeting with no end time, it’s easy to get off topic even when you have an agenda and objective.